• Menu

 W. B. Paterson Elementary School | Photo © 2020 Bullet, www.abandonedalabama.com

-William Burns Paterson William Burns Paterson is known for being an educational provider and one of the founders of Alabama State University.
-Born on February 9, 1850, in Scotland, he made his way to...
+W. B. Paterson, Educational Provider William Burns Paterson is known for being an educational provider, a prominent horticulturist, and one of the founders of Alabama State University.
+Born in...

 Ward's Funeral Home | Photo © 2015 Bullet, www.abandonedalabama.com